Ria424/developers-animatesdk-docs/Document_object/Document43.md

 #### Returns

-`boolean`; A boolean value: true if the scene is successfully deleted; false otherwise.
+`boolean`; true if the scene is successfully deleted; false otherwise.

 #### Description

-Method; deletes the current scene ([Timeline object](../Timeline_object/Timeline_summary.md)) and, if the deleted scene was not the last one, sets the next scene as the current Timeline object.
+Method; Deletes the current scene ([Timeline object](../Timeline_object/Timeline_summary.md)) and, if the deleted scene was not the last one, sets the next scene as the current Timeline object.
 If the deleted scene was the last one, it sets the first object as the current Timeline object.
 If only one Timeline object (scene) exists, it returns the value false.

 #### Example